2022 Muscarelle Chalk Art Competition Prizes:

 3rd prize: $1000

-1. Your piece should reproduce one of the 50 images chosen from the Muscarelle’s collection, as you see fit.
+1. Your piece should reproduce one of the images chosen from the Muscarelle’s collection (available on our website) OR be an original work (depending on competition level).

 2. Your piece must be: